- Decide on Your Approach to the Culture

 Organizational changes come in all stripes and many flavors.
 Some changes are small, such as moving your office, which ranks at about a two on a scale of one to ten.
 Implementing a new accounting system ranks about a five.
 The changes encountered during the merger and acquisition process are, on a scale of one to ten, hovering right up there near the double digits.
-With the merger and acquisition comes an upheaval to culture and the overall sense of identity within the organization.
+With the merger and acquisition comes a culture transformation and the overall sense of identity within the organization.
 Individuals may even be worried about their job status.
 A merger or acquisition is a time of uncertainty and adjustment.
 Clearly, it’s a time that calls for not just good leaders to guide your organization through merger and acquisition, you need a great leader.

 Here are seven things great leaders do to shepherd organizations through the unique changes organizations undergo during the merger and acquisition process.

 1. Decide on Your Approach to the Culture